dev-chauhan/PQG-pytorch/README.md

 PyTorch code for Paraphrase Question Generator.
 This code-based is built upon this paper [Learning Semantic Sentence Embeddings using Pair-wise Discriminator](https://www.aclweb.org/anthology/C18-1230.pdf).

+If you want all codes for experiments done please head over to the `orig-code` branch.
+This code consists of some good models mentioned in above paper only.

 ### Requirements and Setup

 ##### Use Anaconda or Miniconda